 “At first, it was all about speed and adrenaline.
 We’d hit the road and try to go as fast as we could; eventually, we started doing track days.
-Now, we don’t really use our track bikes on the road anymore, it’s become this all-consuming passion and we both are just obsessed with motorcycling”, Bella laughs.
+Now, we don’t use our track bikes on the road anymore, it’s become this all-consuming passion, and we both are just obsessed with motorcycling”, Bella laughs.

 According to her, she had even considered making motorcycling her career at some point.
 After moving to Italy with her husband nine years ago, Bella interned at Ducati and worked with the company’s product development team.
 As an industrial designer, Bella was perfect for the job.
 “But in the end, I decided motorcycles are best left as a hobby.
-I’m still very involved in the motorcycling community, I love supporting women riders, as an example, and I still write for Italian, US, and Israeli motorcycle media.
-I also have a blog and I’m active on Instagram because I love the artsy part of it, you know?
+I’m still very involved in the motorcycling community, I love supporting women riders, for example, and I still write for Italian, US, and Israeli motorcycle media.
+I also have a blog, and I’m active on Instagram because I love the artsy part of it, you know?
 However, my husband and I have decided it’s best if we don’t work in the motorcycle industry directly and just keep our bikes as a hobby so that the passion never dwindles”.

-Currently, Bella and her husband own four motorcycles- two track bikes, a Suzuki V-Strom 650, and a Suzuki SV650.
+Bella and her husband currently own four motorcycles- two track bikes, a Suzuki V-Strom 650, and a Suzuki SV650.
 “It’s hard to say what I love about riding the most.
-I guess at this point, it has become such an integral part of me.
+I guess at this point.
+It has become such an integral part of me.
 I feel like I don’t exist without it”, Bella says.

 Although the track is where she truly shines, Bella loves experimenting with different motorcycles and riding styles.
 “I ride a lot of different bikes because there’s so much different stuff you can do on them.
 Track and street were always my top choices, but now I’m getting into adventure riding, traveling, and perhaps even off-road at some point.
-It scares me, but I’m very curious to try riding dirt more, it just looks like so much fun.
+It scares me, but I’m very curious to try riding dirt more.
+It just looks like so much fun.
 With every new bike, I want to ride more”.

 Whichever bike she chooses from her garage, Bella is always ready to hit the track – or the road.
 Living in Italy, she has some of the world’s best motorcycling roads at her doorstep.
 However, she recommends Northern Italy the most.
 “I think some of my favorite roads are easily in the north, leaving Turin and heading towards the French border.
-The scenery, the twisties, the other riders you meet on the way – that whole area is just insane!”, Bella tells us.
-In addition to the breath-taking mountain vistas and spectacular roads, Northern Italy is all about motorcycle culture.
+The scenery, the twisties, the other riders you meet on the way – that whole area is just insane!”
+Bella tells us.
+In addition to the breathtaking mountain vistas and spectacular roads, Northern Italy is all about motorcycle culture.

 “The cool thing about riding here is that just about everyone is a rider, too.
 Like, there will always be a little old lady that comes up to you, expertly checks out your bike, and tells you she used to own one of those as well.
-There is so much motorcycle history and culture here, it’s amazing.
+There is so much motorcycle history and culture here.
+It’s amazing.
 You can strike up a conversation with just about everyone.
 Often, older people would come up to me and invite me to check out their vintage bikes they’re still keeping in pristine condition in their garage, just things like that, you know?
-You really feel at home here if you ride a motorcycle”, Bella says.
+You feel at home here if you ride a motorcycle”, Bella says.

 Related Pando Ace Stories: